String theory in twistor space and minimal tension holography: The hybrid formalism as a string theory in twistor space

+With minimal assumptions, we have been able to show that the simplest form of the picture changing operator, consistent with the PBGS we see in the boundary theory is given by \eqref{eq:hybrid_PCO}.
+The existence of a PCO tells us something about the BRST operator and hence the physical constraints in the theory, since a PCO should map between physical states.
+Introducing a conjugate pair of fermionic ghosts $(\eta, \xi)$ where $h(\eta) = 1$ and $h(\xi) = 0$, the picture changing and BRST operators are conventionally related by their action on a physical state as $\mathcal{P}_+ \Psi_{phys} = [Q_{BRST},\xi \Psi_{phys}]_{\pm}$.
+The BRST current then takes the form

 where there will be additional terms that commute with $\xi$.
-In other words, the inclusion of PCOs requires that an additional constraint is added to the BRST operator.
-Indeed, we now have an extended worldsheet symmetry algebra.
-Ignoring the $GL(1)$ scaling constraint for now, the worldsheet symmetry algebra is given by
+That $\mathcal{P}_+ \Psi_{phys}$ is not BRST-exact stems from the fact that the zero mode of $\xi$ is not in the (small) physical Hilbert space.
+This is ensured by the supplementary constraint Thus, the existence of a PCO and requiring that it maps between physical states implies that an additional term is included in the BRST operator.\footnote{Ignoring the $GL(1)$ scaling constraint for now, the worldsheet symmetry algebra is given by

-where the central charge, $c$, will soon vanish once we demonstrate how to make the theory critical.\footnote{ This Abelian extension of the Virasoro algebra is very similar to the algebra $\mathcal{W}(0,-2)$, a deformation of the BMS$_3$ algebra (see \cite{Figueroa-OFarrill:2024wgs} and references therein).
-The difference between $\mathcal{Q}$ and traditional Abelian extensions is that $\mathcal{Q}$ has a double zero in the OPE with itself.
+where the central charge, $c$, will vanish when the theory is critical.
+This Abelian extension of the Virasoro algebra is very similar to the algebra $\mathcal{W}(0,-2)$, a deformation of the BMS$_3$ algebra (see \cite{Figueroa-OFarrill:2024wgs} and references therein).
+In contrast to traditional Abelian extensions, $\mathcal{Q}$ has a double zero in the OPE with itself.
 As such, the connection between the $k=1$ string and $\mathcal{W}(0,\lambda)$ algebras may just be circumstantial.
-Nevertheless, it is curious that the minimal tension string on $AdS_3$ admits such an algebra, since the BMS$_3$ algebra has played a prominent role in the study of tensionless strings on flat space \cite{Bagchi:2013bga}. }
+Nevertheless, it is interesting that the minimal tension string on $AdS_3$ admits such an algebra, since the BMS$_3$ algebra has played a prominent role in the study of tensionless strings on flat space \cite{Bagchi:2013bga}. }

-In fact, the $\rho$ and $iH$ ghosts we introduced to match the notation of \cite{Berkovits:1999im} can again be used to describe this $(\eta,\xi)$ system.
-We can define
+Additional fields are not required for this construction since the $\rho$ and $iH$ fields can again be used to describe an appropriate candidate for the $(\eta,\xi)$ system.
+We define

 Indeed, this combination is independent of $2\rho + iH$, such that we can effectively define $\varphi$ and $(\eta,\xi)$ using $\rho$ and $iH$.
 We deduce that

 whilst we also impose

 on physical states.
 The picture number can simply be defined as the charge under $J_{pic} = \p\rho$, such that $P(e^{m\rho}) = -m$ and $\mathcal{P}_+ = e^{-2\rho-iH}\mathcal{Q}$ clearly raises the picture.\\